Shaka Zulu is one of Africa and the world’s most well known historical figures.

 Its designed ultimately to gather intelligence on the Zulu whilst delaying the advance of the Zulu Army on the British Settlement at the Cape.

-Farewell and his men land on the Zulu Coast in 1824, and through the lens of the White Man’s first encounter with the inner sanctum of the Zulu Empire, the story of Shaka Zulu is told through the diary kept by Irish Doctor Francis Fynn, one of the most important members of Farewell’s expedition.
+Farewell and his men land on the Zulu Coast in 1824, and through the lens of the White Man’s first encounter with the inner sanctum of the Zulu Empire, the story of Shaka Zulu is told in the pages of the diary kept by Irish Doctor Francis Fynn, one of the most important members of Farewell’s expedition.

 Shaka Zulu As Hero Epic